ed22699/Obsidian/Books/Object Types.md

 		- with structs when you change values you are actually replacing the entire struct instance with another instance
 	- can have multiple references
 - classes can have a superclass that they inherit from
+- to override inherited functions you must use the `override` keyword